 For employees

-• Flexibility.
-Remote employees have more flexibility to choose where they live and work.
+- Flexibility.
+Online work from home employees have more flexibility in choosing where they live and work.

-• Fewer distractions.
-Remote employees experience fewer interruptions from colleagues, office noise, and general distractions of an office environment.
+- Fewer distractions.
+Remote work employees experience fewer interruptions from colleagues, office noise, and general distractions of an office environment.

 For employers